mspnp/aks-baseline-regulated/docs/deploy/04-subscription.md

 1. Perform subscription-level deployment.

-   This will deploy the resource groups, Azure Policies, and Azure Security Center configuration all as identified above.
+   This will deploy the resource groups, Azure Policies, and Microsoft Defender for Cloud configuration all as identified above.

    ```bash
    # [This may take up to six minutes to run.]
    az deployment sub create -f subscription.json -l centralus -p networkWatcherRGRegion="${NETWORK_WATCHER_RG_REGION}"
    ```

-   If you do not have permissions on your subscription to enable Azure Defender (which requires the Azure RBAC role of _Subscription Owner_ or _Security Admin_), then instead execute the following variation of the same command.
-This will not enable Azure Defender services nor will Azure Policy attempt to enable the same (the policy will still be created, but in audit-only mode).
+   If you do not have permissions on your subscription to enable Microsoft Defender (which requires the Azure RBAC role of _Subscription Owner_ or _Security Admin_), then instead execute the following variation of the same command.
+This will not enable Microsoft Defender services nor will Azure Policy attempt to enable the same (the policy will still be created, but in audit-only mode).
 Your final implementation should be to a subscription with these security services activated.

    ```bash
    # [This may take up to five minutes to run.]